 Great Sources for Great Nutrition

-When aiming at your desired levels of macro and micro nutrients, keep in mind some of the basic tenets of a good diet.
+When aiming at your desired levels of macro and micro nutrients, keep in mind some of the basic tents of a good diet.
 Eat plenty of vegetables, fruits, lean fatty meats, and nuts and grains – these contain a ton of vitamins and minerals like Vitamin A (carrots, spinach, milk, eggs), Folic Acid (asparagus, dark leafy greens), Iodine (seaweed, fish), Iron (lentils, red meats, leafy vegetable), and Zinc (eggs, buts, cereals, seafood), just to name a few.

 I suggest starting a daily meal planner or consulting a nutritionist for extra direction in getting the most nutrition out of your diet.
 Above all, remember to avoid food high in fat content, salt, and sugars!